ldcas-uc3m/CA-Project1/README.md

 The program will take the following parameters for its correct execution:
 * ``num_objects``: integer number, greater or equal than 0, indicating the number of objects that will be simulated.
 * ``num_iterations``: integer number, greater or equal than 0, indicating the number of iterations (time steps) that will be simulated.
 * ``seed``: positive integer number to be used as a seed for random distribution generator functions.
-Note: Two simulations with the same parameters but different seed will lead to dierent scenarios
+Note: Two simulations with the same parameters but different seed will lead to different scenarios
 * ``size_enclosure``: real positive number indicating the size of the simulation enclosure.
 The enclosure is considered to be a perfect cube with a vertex in the coordinates origin and with side equal to size_enclosure.
 * ``time_step``: real positive number indicating the time increment for each iteration of the simulation.